wooorm/direction/readme.md

 ## API

-This package exports the following identifiers: `direction`.
+This package exports the following identifier: `direction`.
 There is no default export.

 ### `direction(value)`